-Samples of sun-lit canopy foliar tissues will be collected in tower and distributed plots at NEON sites during peak biomass and coincident with data collection by the airborne team.
-At forested sites, NEON field personnel will obtain samples of dominant and/or co-dominant species using methods permissible at the site (e.g., shotgun, slingshot, tree climbers, or pole pruner).
-At grassland sites, samples (species bulked) will be obtained during aboveground biomass clip harvests (as described in TOS Science Design for Plant Biomass, Productivity, and Leaf Area Index (AD[09]).
+Samples of sun-lit canopy foliar tissues will be collected in both tower and distributed plots at NEON sites during the period of historic peak greenness and coincident with data collection by the NEON remote sensing team.
+At forested sites, NEON field personnel will obtain samples of dominant and/or co-dominant species using methods permissible at the site (e.g., shotgun, slingshot, line launcher, tree climbers, or pole pruner).
+At grassland sites, samples (species bulked) will be obtained by clipping all aboveground biomass in a given area.
 At savanna and shrubland sites/areas, canopy samples will be collected using a combination of these approaches.